How do you continuously develop your staff

 Look for opportunities outside the workplace where people can contribute and develop or gain new skills.
 I worked for a number of years as a school governor and later as Chair of a school which was going through a lot of change and necessary improvement.
 It was very beneficial to me and helped me develop as a person and a manager.
 There are other voluntary opportunities that people may want to explore and help them grow.
 People that look to develop in their own time often become great leaders and should be recognised.

 Development isn’t always about promotions and bigger jobs.
 In many organisations today, the structure is flatter and the old hierarchical structure is not there.
 So, looking at secondments, lateral moves and job rotation are useful ways to develop people.
 In smaller organisations, where again opportunities may be limited, this can also work well provided that the communication remains frequent, supportive and high quality.
+Having employees skilled in different areas of your business is also incredibly helpful to strengthen your business succession plan, as you won't be left in the lurch if one of your key employees becomes ill or leaves your employment.

 A commitment to developing your staff is one that any business large or small can and should take.
 It should form a key part of any people strategy.
 It doesn’t have to be complicated or sophisticated but it will help your business be the best as well trained, happy employees make for a better business.